wobufetmaster/CS474HW2/README.md

 ##Building and Install:
 You can install this program from [GitHub](https://github.com/wobufetmaster/CS474HW1).
 This program is buildable using the sbt.
-It can be run and built using the commands **sbt clean compile test** and **sbt clean compile run**
+It can be run and built using the commands **sbt clean compile test** and **sbt clean compile run** It is also intelliJ friendly, and can be imported into it easily.

 You must put the import statements:
 ```scala